Berberis vulgaris: benefits, dosage, contraindications

 Liver disorders ✪✪✪✪✪

-Non-alcoholic fatty liver disease (NAFLD) is closely linked to obesity, dyslipidemia, type 2 diabetes, and hypertension.
-Several animal and human studies have shown that berberine, a major active in barberry, can reduce liver fat and improve levels of various enzymes and metabolic markers.
-A clinical trial with 184 patients revealed that a dose of 500 mg of berberine three times a day for 16 weeks significantly reduced liver fat and liver enzymes.
-A meta-analysis confirmed the efficacy of berberine on blood glucose, blood lipids, insulin resistance, liver function, and the condition of fatty liver in NAFLD patients.
-Another study analyzed the effect of an aqueous extract of barberry on the activities of transaminases in patients with non-alcoholic fatty liver disease (NAFLD).
+Non-alcoholic fatty liver disease (NASH) is closely linked to obesity, dyslipidemia, type 2 diabetes, and hypertension.
+Several animal and human studies have shown that berberine, the major active compound of barberry, can reduce liver fat and improve levels of various enzymes and metabolic markers.
+A clinical trial with 184 patients found that a dose of 500 mg of berberine three times a day for 16 weeks significantly reduced liver fat and liver enzymes.
+A meta-analysis confirmed berberine's effectiveness on blood glucose, blood lipids, insulin resistance, liver function, and fatty liver condition in NASH patients.
+Another study analyzed the effect of an aqueous barberry extract on transaminase activities in patients with non-alcoholic fatty liver disease (NASH).
 The clinical trial included 80 patients, divided into a control group and a group treated with the barberry extract.
-The results showed a significant decrease in liver enzyme levels (ALT and AST), cholesterol, and triglycerides in the treated group, suggesting that barberry may have a hepatoprotective effect.
+Results showed a significant decrease in liver enzyme levels (ALT and AST), cholesterol, and triglycerides in the treated group, suggesting that barberry may have a hepatoprotective effect.
 Barberry acts against liver disorders mainly through its antioxidant and anti-inflammatory properties.
-Moreover, berberine present in barberry has been associated with improvement in lipid metabolism and insulin resistance, which are key factors in the development of NAFLD.
+In addition, the berberine present in barberry has been associated with improvements in lipid metabolism and insulin resistance, which are key factors in the development of NASH.

 Posologie